adrianva/twitter-topics/README.md

 raw_tweets will store the tweets retrieved from the Streaming API. processed_tweets will store the tweets with the extra information, this is, topics and sentiment.

+Now, it's time to download and install Spark.
+This project has been developed with Spark 2.0.3, so it is just a matter of following its documentation.

 And finally, we could install Grafana and Kibana as an easy way to visualize the results, but it's not required.